-It’s difficult to image why 14-year-old Judy Garland was at the club if not solely to perform.
+It’s difficult to imagine why 14-year-old Judy Garland was at the club if not solely to perform.
 The column makes it sound as though she just happened to be there and came to the rescue by performing but most likely her appearance was pre-planned.
 MGM rarely left anything up to chance!

-August 31, 1939: Go “Back to School” with The Wizard of Oz!
+August 31, 1939: Go “Back to School” with The Wizard of Oz.

-This spread was typical of the movie tie-ins that MGM had developed.
+These ads are typical of the movie tie-ins that MGM had developed.
 The “Judy Garland Dresses” had been advertised as early as March of 1939 (in conjunction with Oz, but also prior as an example of teen fashion) and would continue to be advertised throughout the year, both in conjunction with local showings of the film and on their own.

 August 31, 1939: Ray Bolger and Bert Lahr joined the show at the Capitol Theater in New York.
 Judy had previously been performing with Mickey Rooney between showings of The Wizard of Oz until Mickey had to return to the west coast.
 For this new show, Judy added “FDR Jones” and “Blue Evening” to the lineup.
 The engagement ended a week later on September 6, at which time Judy also returned to MGM.